HarshithR7/MIPS_Processor/README.md

-The implemented MIPS processor consists of several interconnected modules that work together to execute MIPS instructions in a single clock cycle
+I have Implemented 2 MIPS processors which executes MIPS instructions in a single clock cycle and through basic 4 pipeline stages.

 Program Counter (PC): Maintains the address of the current instruction